edannenberg/kubler/README.md

 The catch?

 * Obv. you can't add packages in further docker builds based on those images
-* Running many different containers on the same host will diminish the size gains because images are not based on a common base image
+* Running many different gentoo-bb images on the same host will diminish the size gains because images are not based on a common base image

 Parts from the original gentoo-docker docs that still apply: